 We all know that WiFi routers are something we can’t live without, but surely there must be ways to protect ourselves against WiFi router radiation.
 A friend of mine suggested putting distance between yourself and the router, so I decided to see if this would work.

-So, what are the safe distances for avoiding WiFi router radiation?
 While every WiFi router gives out different levels of radiation, a standard safe distance to avoid WiFi router radiation is between 15 and 20 feet, increased to 30 feet for children.
-Ideally, you should always be more than 10 feet away but the best way to test for yourself is with an EMF meter.
+Ideally, one should always be more than 10 feet away but the best way to test is with an EMF meter.

 Obviously, there are some situations where you won’t be able to put 20 feet between yourself and your WiFi router, so along with explaining more about this radiation, I look at ways around this problem.
 Read on to find out more.